-Teachers of Jiu-jitsu offer their students the following teaching: “Bend like a reed, do not resist like an oak”.
-In your opinion, why do the tyres on your car support friction, wear, shocks and gravel?
-Because they accept these inconveniences, these obstacles, by co-operating with them, moulding with them thanks to their soft and rubbery texture…
+Teachers of Jiu-jitsu offer their students the following teaching: “bend like a reed, do not resist like an oak”.
+In your opinion, why do the tires on your car support friction, wear, shocks and gravel?
+Because they accept these inconveniences, these obstacles, by co-operating with them, molding with them thanks to their soft and rubbery texture…

 Now, every time I begin to torture myself about something I cannot change, I shrug my shoulders and say: “Don’t give it another thought, accept the inevitable and work with what you can change.”

 Every time you are tempted to spoil your nervous energy, you should first stop and ask yourself these three questions:

 - How much does this thing that is worrying me really mean to me?

 - At what point should I place a stop-loss order on this business, and not think about it anymore?

 - What is the maximum price that I am willing to pay for this thing?
 Have I already paid more than it is worth?